boshoffwillem/design-patterns/solid-principles/README.md

 The idea is that when your interface gets to large, you segregate it into smaller interfaces, so that no one who implements your interface has to implement functionality that they don't need.

+## Dependency Inversion Principle

+High level parts of the system should not depend on low level parts of the system directly; instead they should depend on some kind of distraction.